rssoftwareab/arrigo-support/docs/systemrequirements.md

 ## Chromium Installer

-Chromium Installer is tested and supported on the following OS'es:
+Chromium Installer is tested and supported on the following OSs:

 * Windows 10
 * Windows 11